LSX-UniWue/recsys-22-user-attributes-recommender/docs/configuration/Trainer.md

 ### CSV

-The CSV logger logs the hyperparameters into a hparams.yaml file and the metrics into the metrics.csv file under the save_dir.
+The CSV logger logs the hyperparameters into a hparams.yaml file and the asme.metrics into the asme.metrics.csv file under the save_dir.

 ``` json
 ...